isstac/canopy/README.md

 The Reinforcement Learning strategy can be configured with the following options:

-* **symbolic.security.sampling.rl.samplesperoptimization** Controls how many paths will be sampled before performing the optimization step.
+* **canopy.rl.samplesperoptimization** Controls how many paths will be sampled before performing the optimization step.
 Default 100
-* **symbolic.security.sampling.rl.epsilon** Sets the value of the epsilon parameter.
+* **canopy.rl.epsilon** Sets the value of the epsilon parameter.
 Default: 0.5
-* **symbolic.security.sampling.rl.history** Sets the value of the history parameter.
+* **canopy.rl.history** Sets the value of the history parameter.
 Default: 0.5

 This analysis can also use model counting for amplifying rewards.
 This feature is currently experimental and is thus not covered here.